-JJ Rey (Ambiente Solstice) is an Austin, Texas based multi-instrumentalist and electronic composer who focuses on ambient compositions.
-He has explored many musical arenas, from big band jazz to electronic genres ranging from downtempo to deep house to drum ‘n’ bass and dubstep.
+JJ Rey (Ambiente Solstice, Cloud Runner) is an Austin, Texas-based multi-instrumentalist and electronic composer who focuses on ambient compositions.
+He has explored many musical arenas, from big-band jazz to electronic genres ranging from downtempo to deep house to drum ‘n’ bass and dubstep.
 Ambiente Solstice plays the saxophone, favoring the soprano sax.
 He also plays “keys,” identifying as a keyboardist before identifying as a pianist.
 Though his music takes inspiration from a world of sounds, Rey cites his most important influences as Vangelis, Steve Roach, Kevin Braheny Fortuna, David Lange, and Michael Sterns.

 With each release, the artist seeks to connect directly with the listener and to create a symbiotic relationship between artist and audience such that the line dividing the two is blurred; such that each musical step taken is anticipated by all sharing this auditory experience.